EmilianPostolache/stable-audio-controlnet/README.md

 - [ ] Add multi ControlNet.

 #  Demo
 In the following we detail training a model for music source accompaniment generation on MusDB (`audio` ControlNet conditioning).
-Another example with `envelope`
+Another examples with `envelope`
-(filtered RMS envelope) and `chroma` (chromogram mask for pitch control) controls are available as well.
+(filtered RMS envelope) and `chroma` (chromogram mask for pitch control) controls are available as well, **but very experimental (not tested yet!)**

 ![alt text](res/chromagram.png)